delarosatrevin/minimal-mistakes/_posts/2016-06-24-getting-started.md

     return input + 1
 ```

+I just want to update this information in case that someone could
+read about this in the following days.
+I hope it will show 25 of June
+as the last modification date.

 Check out the [Jekyll docs][jekyll-docs]
 for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll's GitHub repo][jekyll-gh].